code-dot-org/brackets/README.md

 **NOTE 2:** Using `npm run build` will overwrite contents in the `src/nls` folder.
 These changes are necessary if you access Bramble using [http://localhost:8000/src](http://localhost:8000/src).
 After using Bramble, you can undo the changes by running `npm run unlocalize`.

 **NOTE 3:** To use Bramble in a production setting locally, you can run `npm run production` and access Bramble at [http://localhost:8000/dist](http://localhost:8000/dist)

+# Publishing a new version of Bramble

+_Note: These instructions are specific to Code.org.
+We publish and host new versions of Bramble using S3, which means you need permissions to access AWS as a Code.org engineer.
+We used to also publish Bramble to NPM ([@code-dot-org/bramble](https://www.npmjs.com/package/@code-dot-org/bramble)), but we only use S3 now -- do not publish new versions to NPM._

+1. Generate a new build by running `npm run build` from the root directory.
+This updates the `dist/` directory, which is our build output.
+2. Log in to S3 using your Code.org credentials.
+3. Go to the `downloads.computinginthecore.org` bucket.
+4. Create a new folder for our new build called `bramble_{version}`.
+5. Open that new folder and upload the contents `dist/`.
+6. You now have a new version of Bramble that is publically accessible!

 # Extension Loading